kennethormandy/word-o-mat/CONTRIBUTING.md

 # Contributing

-If you’d like to update the word lists, please open a Pull Request against Nina’s repo, rather than this one.
+If you’d like to update the word lists, please open a Pull Request against Nina’s repo, rather than this one: [ninastoessinger/word-o-mat](https://github.com/ninastoessinger/word-o-mat).
 The included JSON files are build from those source files automatically.

 To run the project locally, first clone it by running the following command in your terminal: